andrewbanchich/phantom-jekyll-theme/README.md

 I've integrated lots of nice Jekyll features into the theme, such as:
 * [Formspree.io](https://formspree.io/) contact form support - just add your email to the `_config.yml` and it works!
 * Featured images and thumbnails in front matter for the homepage posts grid.
-* Easy featured image settings in `_config.yml` - choose to have Jekyll use a set height for featured images or have it display the entire image, pushing the page content down.
+* Easy featured image settings in `_config.yml` - choose to have Jekyll use a set height for featured images or have it display the entire image, pushing the page content further down.
 * Social profiles are linked from usernames you enter in `_config.yml`.

 # Credits